-To help you out, we’ve compiled 10 ultra-easy classic cocktails that you can make at home.
+To help you out, we’ve compiled 10 ultra-easy classic cocktails that you can make at home this World Cocktail Day.
 The best part is, you only need three ingredients for each.
-It’s even simpler than trying to secure a slot on your online grocery delivery system.
+Who said making a drink had to be rocket science, right?

 So take it easy, order some takeout from your favourite restaurants, and shake up some easy three-ingredient cocktails for tonight – or even during lunchtime.
 We don’t judge and won’t tell your bosses – just don’t put it on your timesheet.